 up to 20 years.
 Methodist University receives assets after lifetime.

 - Charitable Remainder Unitrust:

-structure.
-However, the Unitrust pays a percentage of assets,
+However, the Unitrust pays a percentage of assets, as valued annually,

 - Charitable Lead Trust: